 The additional pension derived from a retrospective payment made after leaving (eg from a backdated pay award or backdated re-grading) is treated as if it were received on the day before the active member’s account was closed and the pension in the account is retrospectively recalculated.
-For a pension already in payment, this would require the L G P S administering authority to calculate and pay any arrears due and to undertake new lifetime allowance and annual allowance checks.
+For a pension already in payment, this would require the L G P S administering authority to calculate and pay any arrears due and to check the lump sum limits and the member’s annual allowance position.

 If the member has pre 1 April 2014 membership, the retrospective pay may result in a recalculation of the final year’s pensionable pay.
-Any pension already paid in respect of the pre 2014 membership (or the underpin) will need to be recalculated and arrears of pension paid.
+Any pension already paid in respect of the pre 2014 membership will need to be recalculated and arrears of pension paid.
+The same will apply to any pension protected by the underpin.

 16. Processes carried forward from the 2008 Scheme